Homemade Dinner Rolls

 • Add wet ingredients to the dry.
 Stir with a spoon until all of the flour is incorporated.
 Cover and allow to sit for 10-15 minutes.

 • Scrape dough onto a smooth, lightly floured surface.
-Knead for 8-10 minutes or until smooth and stretchy using a folding motion.
+Knead for 8-10 minutes or until smooth and stretchy using a folding motion, adding more flour when needed.
 The dough is a bit wet so constant motion will help prevent it from sticking.

 • Place dough in an oiled bowl or container.
 Cover with plastic wrap or a tight cover and allow to rise in a warm area until 2.5 times the size, about 90 minutes.

 • Scrape dough out onto a lightly floured surface.
-Cut into 15 even pieces.
+Cut into 15 even pieces (about 55 grams each).

-• Taking one piece at a time, fold the edges in to the center, pinch them closed, and then roll the ball in your hands.
-Place the dough seam side down on the baking sheet.
-Repeat with the remaining pieces.
-Position the dough balls in a rectangle about ½” apart.
+• Taking one piece at a time, fold the edges into the center, pinch them closed, and then roll the ball in your hands.
+Place the dough seam side down a 9×13 baking dish and repeat with the remaining pieces.

 • Cover the dough balls loosely with plastic wrap.
 Allow to rise until doubled in size, about 30 minutes.